Full Mouth Reconstruction or Complete Oral Rehabilitation

 As the makers of dental materials respond to increasing consumer demands for beautiful, natural-looking dentistry, it is becoming hard to draw a line between purely “cosmetic” (such as elective) dentistry and “restorative” (necessary) dentistry.
 For example, it is now possible for your dentist to treat tooth decay with a tooth-like filling material that looks natural.
 If you need reconstruction, the materials available today make it possible for your dentist to provide you with durable, functional and clinically sound treatments that also look natural.

 It is also important to note that a smile makeover – though performed primarily to improve the esthetic appearance of the smile – requires the use of clinically proven dental materials and treatment techniques, as well as exceptional knowledge, training and skill of cosmetologist.
 Many of the same techniques and equipment used for FMR are also used to ensure the success and long-term stability of smile makeover treatments.

-Precautions After Full Mouth Reconstruction Procedure
+Full Mouth Reconstruction is Interdisciplinary Procedure

 It is advised to you to avoid eating or drinking anything for at least 30 minutes.
 It is also advised not to take hard food for 24 hours, you should take soft food like Dal rice or Porridge etc. You are also advised to follow the instructions of the dentist as suggested.
 You might feel sensitivity in some teeth after few days after the procedure.
 You can ask your dentist for the anti-sensitivity toothpaste to decrease the sensitivity and how to use it.